 We want students to look smart in their school uniform at all times.
 Appearance is important, both in school and travelling to and from school.
 We feel it is important that students have pride in their school and to respect its uniform by wearing it neatly.
 The school has a duty of care to all students and reserves the right to implement sanctions where the school uniform or any other school policy is not being adhered to, especially where safeguarding is being compromised.

 Blazer - Navy blue blazer with school badge embroidered onto the pocket, available from Premier Schoolwear.

 Trousers - Plain, black formal style trousers.
 Belt, if worn, must be plain black with no decorative buckle.

-Skirt - From September 2020, all year groups will be permitted to wear non branded, stitchdown box pleated, mid-grey, knee length skirts.
+Skirt - Non branded, stitchdown box pleated, mid-grey, knee length skirts.

 Shirt (Boys) - Conventional, plain, white collared shirt which is worn tucked into trousers.
 Vests worn underneath must be plain white and not visible.